 Is this information public?

 Yes, the median/mean pay gaps are to be publicly reported.
 Each Member State will be responsible for assigning a body or bodies as responsible for compiling and publishing the data.
-The employer may also publish the information on its website or otherwise make it publicly available.
+The employer may also publish the information on its website or make it publicly available in another way.
 But whatever the method, employers will be required to provide the information to all workers and their representatives.

 Employers will also be required to provide the information to the labour inspectorate and the equality body upon their request.
 The information from the previous four years, if available, shall also be provided upon request.